pwernette/github-pages/index.md

 ---
-title: "My Research and Career Blog"
+title: "The Michigander Coastal Geomorphologist"
 ---

 Thank you for visiting my research and career blog.
 It is a work in progress and will be periodically updated everything develops...